-(1) The FTC will actively accuse to seek criminal penalties on the following cases:

-- a.
-Vicious and serious cases which are considered to have wide spread influence on people's livings, out of those violations which substantially restrain competition in certain areas of trade such as price-fixing cartels, supply restraint cartels, market allocations, bid-rigging, group boycotts and other violation. - b.
+- (1) The FTC will actively accuse to seek criminal penalties on the following cases: - a.
+Vicious and serious cases which are considered to have wide spread influence on people's livings, out of those violations which substantially restrain competition in certain areas of trade such as price-fixing cartels, supply restraint cartels, market allocations, bid-rigging, group boycotts, private monopolization and other violation. - b.
 Among violation cases involving those firms or industries who are repeat offenders or those who do not abide by the elimination measures, those cases for which the administrative measures of the FTC are not considered to fulfill the purpose of the Act.

-(2) However, the FTC will not file accusations against the following persons:
+(2) However, the FTC will not file accusations against:

 a.
-The first entrepreneur that submitted reports and materials concerning the immunity from the surcharge before the investigation start date.
-(The entrepreneur that submits reports and materials pursuant to the provision of Section 7-2 (7) of the

-Act.
-However, not shall apply this provision to the entrepreneur who is found to be fallen under any of the paragraphs of Section 7-2 (12) of the Act; the said reports or documents contains false information, the said entrepreneur fails to submit the reports or materials or submits false reports or materials in response to the additional requests, and the said entrepreneur coerced another entrepreneur to commit the violative act or blocked another entrepreneur from ceasing to commit of the violative act.)
+The first enterprise that solely submitted reports and materials concerning the immunity from the surcharge before the investigation start date. (meaning the enterprise that submitted reports and materials pursuant to the provision of Section 7-2 (10) of the Act.
+However, not shall apply this provision to the enterprise who is found to be fallen under any of the paragraphs of Section 7-2 (17) of the Act; the said reports or documents contains false information, the said enterprise fails to submit the reports or materials or submits false reports or materials in response to the additional requests, and the said enterprise coerced another enterprise to commit the violative act or blocked another enterprise from ceasing to commit of the violative act.)